apache/shenyu/README.md

 # Data Caching & Data Sync

-  All data have been cached using ConcurrentHashMap in the JVM, so it's very fast.
+  Since all data have been cached using ConcurrentHashMap in the JVM, it's very fast.

-  When the user is managing changes in the background, Soul dynamically updates the cache by listening to the ZooKeeper node, WebSocket push, HTTP longPull.
+  When user have changed the configuration in the background management, Soul wiil dynamically updates its cache by listening to the ZooKeeper node, WebSocket push, HTTP longPull.

   ![](https://yu199195.github.io/images/soul/soul-config-processor.png)